Rajdeep-samanta59/Notes_App/README.md

 1)Made Commenting of Some section’s
 2)Manual Testing Done in the  console  if all  form data is submitting properly or not .
 3)Password Validation in UI itself.

+#                                            DAY-5

+FIRST :   -
+1) Fixed Lot of Styling ,
+2) Api Fetching Logic Changed

+SECOND:
+1) Made Responsiveness
+2)	Viewed form diff  devices
+3)	Edit and DeletE Function Made (In the NoteDetail.jsx )

+THIRD:
+1)	Thinking and Learning How to Design the models,schemas;